 Amendments to relevant Regulations mean we can accept the assurance of the DBS Update Service, even if the original DBS certificate is not countersigned by Welsh Ministers.

 Child minders or people running small businesses who are not already on the DBS Update Service (External link) and need a DBS check, cannot request DBS checks directly and need to use a licensing body.
 The third party service we propose to put in place will enable providers in that position to apply for a check and benefit from the speed and efficiency of an online service.

 The changes will also bring us into line with other UK regulators who already use a third party service to administer DBS checks.
-In England, for example, the Quality Care Commission provide a third party service through which care providers can pay for their DBS checks and administration costs (current costs are £44 for the DBS fee plus a £17.50 administration charge).
+In England, for example, the Care Quality Commission provide a third party service through which care providers can pay for their DBS checks and administration costs (current costs are £44 for the DBS fee plus a £17.50 administration charge).
 Signing up and paying an annual subscription to the DBS Update service is cheaper than renewing the check every 3 years and, after the first check, the cost is spread over 3 years.